Battle of Ulundi: Prelude

-After the decisive Zulu victory at the battle of Isandlwana in January over Chelmsford's main column and the consequent defeat of the first invasion of Zululand, the British launched a new invasion of Zululand.
-In April 1879 despite recent battles at Kambula and Gingindlovu which had resulted in serious losses for the Zulus, the British were back at their starting point.
-News of the defeat at Isandlwana had hit Britain hard.
-In response, a flood of reinforcements had arrived in Natal with which Chelmsford prepared a second invasion of Zululand.
-Lord Chelmsford was aware by mid June that Sir Garnet Wolseley had superseded his command of the British forces.
+After the Zulu victory at the battle of Isandlwana in January over Lord Chelmsford's main column and the failure of the first invasion of Zululand, the British launched a new invasion of Zululand.
+In April 1879 despite the Battle of Kambula and the Battle of Gingindlovu which had been costly defeats for the Zulus, the British were back at their starting point.
+News of the defeat at Isandlwana had hit Britain hard and a flood of reinforcements had arrived in Natal with which Chelmsford prepared a second invasion of Zululand.
+Lord Chelmsford was aware by mid-June that Sir Garnet Wolseley had superseded his command of the British forces.
 Chelmsford was ordered by Her Majesty's Government to "...submit and subordinate your plans to his control."
-Chelmsford ignored this and various peace offers from Cetshwayo in order to strike while the Zulu were still recovering from their defeats and to attempt to regain his reputation before Wolseley could remove him from command of the army.
+Chelmsford ignored this and various peace offers from Cetshwayo to strike while the Zulu were still recovering from their defeats and to attempt to regain his reputation before Wolseley could remove him from command of the army.
 Cetshwayo's translator, Cornelius Vijn, a Dutch trader he had imprisoned at the start of the war, informed Chelmsford through the peace offers of gathering Zulu forces.

-For his renewed offensive Chelmsford's overall strength was increased to 25,000.
-However, the very size of the force overwhelmed the supply and transport capacity of Natal and Chelmsford would have to utilize a number of troops that could be sustained in the field.
-In the event, for his main column, he fielded two cavalry regiments, five batteries of artillery and 12 infantry battalions, amounting to 1,000 regular cavalry, 9,000 regular infantry and a further 7,000 men with 24 guns, including the first ever British Army Gatling gun battery.The lumbering supply train consisted of 600 wagons, 8,000 oxen and 1,000 mules.
-The structure of the force was reorganised; Colonel Evelyn Wood's No. 4 column became the flying column, Colonel Charles Pearson was relieved of command by Major General Henry Crealock and his No.1 column became the 1st Division and Major General Newdigate was given command of the new 2nd Division, accompanied by Lord Chelmsford himself.
+For his renewed offensive Chelmsford's strength was increased to 25,000.
+The very size of the force overwhelmed the supply and transport capacity of Natal and Chelmsford would have to use a number of troops that could be sustained in the field.
+In the event, for his main column, he fielded two cavalry regiments, five batteries of artillery and 12 infantry battalions, amounting to 1,000 regular cavalry, 9,000 regular infantry and a further 7,000 men with 24 guns, including the first ever British Army Gatling gun battery.
+The lumbering supply train consisted of 600 wagons, 8,000 oxen and 1,000 mules.
+The structure of the force was reorganised; Colonel Evelyn Wood's No. 4 column became the flying column, Colonel Charles Pearson was relieved of command by Major General Henry Crealock and his No.1 column became the 1st Division and Major General Newdigate was given command of the new 2nd Division, accompanied by Lord Chelmsford.